 Oconee County residents are fortunate to be located within a relatively short distance from a number of airports, offering a number of air travel choices.
 First, the Oconee County Regional Airport is a general aviation airport that has become a vital component in the county's economic development, which a number of businesses utilize the airport to conveniently visit local facilities.
-Also, because it is only approximately a 5-minute drive from the Clemson University campus, it is often used by the school for various travel purposes, and hosts the school's aircraft.
+Also, due to the fact that it is only approximately a 5-minute drive from the Clemson University campus, it is often used by the school for various travel purposes, and hosts the school's aircraft.
 Additionally, the proximity of the airport to university athletic facilities makes it very popular with fans that like to fly in to attend sporting events.
-Over the years, a number of upgrades have been made to the facility, with the latest major feet effort an ongoing expansion of the runway from the current length of 4,400 feet to 5,000 feet, which will allow it to accommodate larger business jets.